kleiders3010/skills-collection/README.md

 }
 ```
 You can put from 0 to 8 rewards, and you don't need to fill in all the rewards if you don't want to; XP is gained by picking up the item, so 25xp is equal to picking up 25 of the collection item, in this example that would be botania:magic_sunflower

+#Placing the datapack
+You can place the datapack inside your mod like how you would put any other data, or you could place them inside your map folder or servers datapack folder!